 Figure 27.
-Child's clubhouse behind the Cantrell home on Pratt Drive uplifted along the west side of the London Avenue Canal near the breach (Stop 3).
+Child's clubhouse behind the Cantrell home on Pratt Drive uplifted along the west side of the London Avenue Canal near the breach (Stop 2).
 Source: Times-Picayune Tuesday, October 4, 2005.
 See reference to article by John McQuaid, same date

 Figure 28.
-Water in the canal at the north breach of the London Ave.
-Canal puts lateral pressure on the floodwall and sheet piling along with water driven through sand under the sheet pilings (and possibly through peat, depending on the depth to which the sheet pilings actually were driven) pushes up the ground outside of the canal in a phenomenon known as heave.
+Water driven through sand under the sheet pilings (and possibly through peat, depending on the depth to which the sheet pilings actually were driven) pushes up the ground outside of the canal in a phenomenon known as heave.
 Thus could eventually provide a flow path for water which would undermine the levee and cause its collapse.
-This may have responsible for the eventual collapse of the floodwall on the west side of the canal resulting in the breach.
-The floodwall on the east side of the canal was distressed, but did not breach.
+This may have responsible for the eventual collapse of the floodwall resulting in the breach.